Quantitative Heegaard Floer cohomology and the Calabi invariant: Non-simplicity and the extension of Calabi

 We now define $\psi$ by $\psi(0) = 0$ and

-for $r > 0$.
-The heuristic behind the condition \eqref{eqn:integral2} is that it forces $\psi$ to have ``infinite Calabi invariant".
+for $r > 0$.\footnote {The area-preserving map $\psi$ can be seen as the time-1 map of the Hamiltonian flow of $F(r, \theta) = \int_r^R sf(s) ds$.
+Indeed, $F$ defines a smooth Hamiltonian flow of $D$ in the complement of the origin which extends continuously to a non-smooth flow on $D$. } The heuristic behind the condition \eqref{eqn:integral2} is that it forces $\psi$ to have ``infinite Calabi invariant".
 Indeed, if $f$ was defined on the closed interval $[0,R]$, then $\psi$ would be a Hamiltonian diffeomorphism with Calabi invariant $ \int^1_0 r^3f(r)\, dr$.

 We now claim that $\psi$ is a Hamiltonian homeomorphism with the property that $\zeta_m(\psi)$ diverges as $m$ varies.
 By \cite[Lem.
 1.14]{CGHS20}\footnote{\cite[Lem.
 1.14]{CGHS20} uses the condition $\int^1_0\int^1_r s f(s)\, ds\, r\, dr = \infty$, but this is equivalent to \eqref{eqn:integral2} since $\int^1_0\int^1_r s f(s)\, ds\, r\, dr = \frac12\int^1_0 r^3f(r)\, dr$ by integration by parts.}, there are Hamiltonians $F_i$, compactly supported in the interior of $D$, with the following properties: \begin{enumerate} \item The sequence $\psi^1_{F_i}$ converges in $C^0$ to $\psi$. \item $F_i \le F_{i+1}.$ \item $\text{lim}_{i \to \infty} \int^1_0 \int_{\Sigma} F_i \omega = \infty.$ \end{enumerate} By the first property above, $\psi$ is a Hamiltonian homeomorphism.
 We now apply several properties from Theorem \ref{t:spectral}.
 By the Shift property, $\zeta_m(\psi^1_{F_i}) = c_{\ul{L}^m}(F_i) - c_{\ul{L}^1}(F_i)$, and by the Support control property from the same theorem, $c_{\ul{L}^1}(F_i) = 0.$ It then follows by continuity and the Monotonicity property that